 Flow meters come in three different varieties: analog, digital, or inline/integrated.

 Here is an example of a good analog pool flow meter from Blue-White.
 This model is for 2″ pipes, so make sure to choose a different option that fits your setup.
 Flow Vis also makes good analog meters.

 If you have a huge pool, you may have larger diameter pipes.
 Still, even a 4″ flow meter isn’t much more expensive.
 Most DIYers can install one pretty quickly.

 Digital flow meters operate similarly to an analog model.
 They tend to be much more accurate than their analog counterparts, and they aren’t that much more expensive.
+They have an easy-to-read screen that should look like my illustration above.
 Blue-White makes good digital flow meters.

 They require power, so you will need electrical access.
 Some units will need to be hardwired into your system, especially if they interact with your chemical feeders.

 Inline or Integrated

 Inline or integrated flow meters are a section of a pipe with a flow meter installed inside it.
-A typical model features an inlet and outlet with bulb-shaped housing in between.
+A typical model features an inlet and outlet with bulb-shaped housing in between, as shown in my drawing above.

 If needed, chop out a section of pipe and install this flow meter in the gap using PVC glue and some new PVC pipe.
 The flow meter gauge will tell you the flow rate of the water traveling through it.